JohnSang16/JohnSang16/README.md

 ### yurrrr
-im john, I like to code stuff for fun, i'm addicted to caffeine, and claude is my goat
+im john, i like coding
 <br/>

 im so cool: